wwwzzz17/goCodetest/answers/DESIGN.md

 From the beginning of each request, I propagate and record a trace ID to enable distributed tracing across services.

-I capture the full request lifecycle and record detailed traces, which are then sent to a centralized tracing system like Jaeger or Tempo.
+I capture the full request lifecycle and record detailed traces, which are then sent to a centralized tracing system.

 Logs are structured and include trace IDs for correlation, and are forwarded to a log aggregation platform.